Rishang/heygpt/README.md

 ## Configuration

-You will need openai api credentials to use `heygpt`.
+You will need openai API credentials to use `heygpt`.
 You can get them from [here](https://beta.openai.com/).

 ```bash